 A screen line is an imaginary line on a map that crosses several links in a travel demand model.
 Screen lines are an accepted tool for evaluating a transportation network that serves a large geographic area.
-In a screen-line analysis, the sum of observed link trip counts (for all travel modes) that are crossed by the screen line are compared with model-estimated volumes for the same links and travel directions.
-The screen-line analysis shows travel across northern-southern Davis County increasing from 204,000 in 2019 to 335,000 in 2050, an increase of over 64%.
+In a screen-line analysis, the sum of observed link trip counts (person-trips for all travel modes) that are crossed by the screen line are compared with model-estimated volumes for the same links and travel directions.

+The screen-line analysis shows travel (in terms of person-trips) across northern-southern Davis County increasing from 204,000 in 2019 to 335,000 in 2050, an increase of over 64%.
 The screen-line analysis shows travel across Davis and Salt Lake Counties increasing from 274,000 in 2019 to 415,000 in 2050, an increase of over 51%.
-East-west travel across I-15 in the study area is expected to increase from 70,000 in 2019 to 96,000 in 2050, an increase of 37%.
-See the I-15 EIS Existing and No-Action Traffic Operations Analysis Technical Memorandum for more information.
+East-west travel across I-15 in the needs assessment study area is expected to increase from 70,000 in 2019 to 96,000 in 2050, an increase of 37%.
+See the I-15 EIS Existing and No-action Traffic Operations Analysis Technical Memorandum for more information (Horrocks 2022a).

 This increase in north-south and east-west travel will put increased pressure on I-15, its interchanges, and crossing arterial streets.